ztzeng/data-science-interview-questions-and-answers/README.md

    By doing this, we have balanced weigths, not too large or too low; also the training process will be faster.

+## 33. SVD and PCA
+   SVD (Singular Value Decomposition)is a linear algebra method that decomposes a matrix into 3 resultant matrics to reduce information redundancy and noise.
+Most commonly used for PCA(Principal Component Analysis). ie, A (original Matrix) = U * S * V

+   U: Left orthogonal matrix, holds important, non-redundant information about observations.
+   V: Right orthogonal matrix, holds important, non-redundant information about observations.
+   S: Diagonal matrix, holds all the information about the decomposition processes performed during the compression.